 Everyone has an idea of what type of relationships they want with their partners.
-Some want the big grand wedding and happily ever after fantasy.
+Some want the big grand wedding and happily-ever-after fantasy.
 Others want a commitment that spans time and space.
-And yet some believe that some relationships are only meant to last for a certain amount of time.
-It might be surprising to read this, but many people have come up with their own version of how a relationship should work, just like Big and Carrie did in the second SATC film.
+What counts is for both partners to always be clear about the intentions and expectations of the relationship.
+This will avoid disappointments and fights because both partners choose what they really want from the relationship itself and each other.
 To help you navigate this brave new world, we have compiled a list of 15 types of relationships you and your partner should know about.
 So sit down with them and decide which relationship is more suited to you both!

 1. Co-Dependent Relationship